Oluyomy/ml-project-unsupervised-learning/README.md

 - Assign data points to clusters..
 - Update the centroids and repeat until convergence.

-step 6: Hierarchical clustering.
+step 5: Hierarchical clustering.
 - The'ward' linkage method in hierachical clustering was used to minimizes the variance of distances between clusters.
 - Then we created a dendrogram to visualize the hierarchical structure of the data.
 - Determine the optimum number of clusters based on the vertical lines (threshold_distance) where it forms distinct clusters.

-step 7: principal component analysis (PCA) was done to identify patterns, reduce the dimensionality of the data set, group similar data points together.
+step 6: principal component analysis (PCA): was done to identify patterns, reduce the dimensionality of the data set, group similar data points together.
 -  Determine the optimal number of clusters.
 -  Communicate the insights gained through data visualization.

-# Results
+## Results
 - The are no missing values in the dataset.
 - From the dataset, two columns where remove for obvious reasons(Channel and Region).
 - It was observed that the variables were not normal distributed .
 They are skewed to the right indicating outliers.